rhedges14/Deep_Feature_Interpolation/README.md

 - This is the scipt that trains a full network to output a mask
 - Note that models will be saved into **models** subdirectory
 - Be prepared to specify the directory of training images.
 Note that the directory must contain two subdirectories for code to work.
 One of them can be empty.
 The **Image Filtering to Final Dataset** file should have set up correctly for this.

+### "Predict_DFI_script"
+- This is used to use trained Fast DFI networks to apply transformations to new images
+- Be prepared to input the name and directory of the image you wish you transform